-The proof of Lemma~\ref{le:vertcrossings}, which bounds the probability of vertical crossings, is conceptually more difficult.
-When $\alphabar(u^*) \geq \alpha+1$ (the `non-drift' case), the proof is straightforward.
-Indeed, in this case the application of Lemma~\ref{le:generalpartitions} is the same as in the proof of Lemma~\ref{le:horizcrossings}.
-When $\alpha^-(u^*) = \infty$ (the `drift' case), and $u \in \stabu^+$ is such that $\sigma(u) = p^{1-\eta}$, this naive approach no longer works.
-Instead we use the stretched geometry of the $u$-norm to control the unbounded sideways growth of small sets.
+Finally, let us prove Lemma~\ref{le:vertcrossings}, which bounds the probability of a vertical crossing.
+When $\alphabar(u^*) \geq \alpha+1$ (the `non-drift' case), in which case $u = u^*$, the proof is straightforward; indeed, in this case the application of Lemma~\ref{le:generalpartitions} is the same as in the proof of Lemma~\ref{le:horizcrossings}.
+When $\alpha^-(u^*) = \infty$ (the `drift' case), and $u \in \stabu^+$ is such that $\sigma(u) = p^{1-\eta}$, on the other hand, this naive approach no longer works, and the proof in this case is conceptually a little more difficult, since it requires us to use the stretched geometry of the $u$-norm in order to control the unbounded sideways growth of small sets.
 This is the only point in the proof of Theorem~\ref{th:lowerunbal} where we specifically need the $u$-norm.